TanStack/router/docs/framework/react/start/server-functions.md

 ## Server Function Context

-In addition to the single parameter that server functions accept, you can also access server request context from within any server function using many utilities from `vinxi/http`.
+In addition to the single parameter that server functions accept, you can also access server request context from within any server function using utilities from `vinxi/http`.
 Under the hood, Vinxi uses `unjs`'s `h3` package to perform cross-platform HTTP requests.

 There are many context functions available to you for things like: